ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

  1) Reboot into Stock.pak (and REBOOT-INTO-MINUI.sh APP) - allow you to swap back and forth between MinUI and the stock or modified stock firmware without having to manually fiddle with files on your SD cards.
  2) Switch to Collections.pak (and Switch to Consoles.pak) - allow you to swap between the default console-based view in MinUI, and a view that puts your custom collections front and center.
 I've also included some example Collections files to give you some ideas of how to build them.
  3) eBook Reader.pak - allows you to read eBooks from any location on either SD card.
- 4) File Browser.pak - allows you to navigate and sometimes modify or launch files and applications on either SD card.
  5) Music Player.pak - allows you to play audio files from the Music folder on either SD card.
  6) Retroarch.pak - launches Retroarch with no core/content loaded, so you can mess with settings.
  7) 2048.pak - that one game where you smush powers of 2 together.
 It's already there buried in the stock firmware... might as well make it accessible.